Exactly how secure is your browser? How much information can be extracted from your online browsing profile?

 Generally, XSS could be of any type in combination; a single attack could be both reflected and persisted.
 Techniques employed in executing the attack may also vary but contain commonalities with those mentioned above.

-XSS attacks are a difficult challenge to tackle from the client-side.
+XSS attacks are a difficult challenge to tackle from the client side.
 The Edge browser also had the XSS filter, which was later retired.
-For Firefox, the, as the MDN (Mozilla Developer Network) website has it,
+For Firefox as the MDN (Mozilla Developer Network) website has it,

 Firefox have not, and will not implement

-There are also few cases of second-party cookies, where websites offer (or sell) its first-party cookies to another site to serve ads to the user.
+There are also a few cases of second-party cookies, where websites offer (or sell) their first-party cookies to another site to serve ads to the user.
 In this instance, the cookies could be considered as second-party.
-Third-party cookies are the large ads driven cookies that are used for cross-site tracking and re-targeted advertising.
+Third-party cookies are the large ads-driven cookies that are used for cross-site tracking and re-targeted advertising.

 These are cookies put on users’ browsers without knowledge or consent of the user to get information about the user and all kinds of data profile, like websites the user visits, searches, the ISP (Internet Service Provider) the user uses, the laptop specs, the battery strength, etc. This information is used to form an internet data profile around the user, such that it can be used for targeted advertisements.
 Attackers who steal this type of information usually do this a type of data mining and can sell this data to large advertising networks.